P. O. Box 745

 Appointed by Southern Maryland Municipal Association: Joseph W. Norris

-Ex officio (nonvoting): R. Michael Gill, Secretary of Commerce; Robert S. McCord, Acting Secretary of Planning.
+Ex officio (nonvoting): R. Michael Gill, Secretary of Commerce; Robert S. McCord, Esq., Secretary of Planning.

 Southern Maryland Senate Delegation: Thomas M. Middleton; Thomas V. Mike Miller, Jr.; Stephen M. Waugh.